ingo/ingo.github.io/_recipes/aguachile_de_camaron.md

 ---
-title: Aguachile de Camarón
 category: Entrees
-description: Tender shrimp marinated in a spicy, yet refreshing, lime and chile sauce.
-A zesty appetizer that can be served along with tortilla chips or tostadas.
+description: This bright appeteaser features tender shrimp marinated in a spicy and refreshing sauce of lime juice, serrano chiles, cilantro, onions, and cucumber.
+  The zesty lime cured shrimp are served chilled, usually with saltine crackers or tostadas to scoop them up.
 image: aguachile_de_camaron.jpg
-size: 1 serving
-time: 40 minutes
 nutrition:
 - 231 kcal
 - 24 g carbohydrates
 - 33 g protein
 - 3 g fat
 - 1 g saturated fat
 - 1 g polyunsaturated fat
 - 1 g monounsaturated fat
 - 375 mg cholesterol
 - 1176 mg sodium
 - 571 mg potassium
 - 7 g fiber
 - 6 g sugar
 - 1244 IU vitamin A
 - 73 mg vitamin C
 - 309 mg calcium
 - 5 mg iron
+size: 1 serving
-spicy: ✓
+spicy: "\u2713"
+time: 40 minutes
+title: "Aguachile de Camar\xF3n"
 ---

 This Aguachile de Camarón recipe is a traditional Mexican dish that delivers a flavorful and zesty appetizer.
 The shrimp is marinated in a refreshing lime and chile sauce, making it a perfect dish to serve with tortilla chips or tostadas.